cgaege/helm-charts/charts/information-discovery/README.md

 helm install id averbis/information-discovery --set maxMemory=24G
 ```

+NOTE: Once this chart is deployed, it is not possible to change the MariaDB access credentials, such as usernames or passwords, using Helm.

 ### Exposing the Application
 Create a kubernetes `service` of type `loadBalancer` to access the application from outside the kubernetes cluster.
 Out of the box this only works